exfinen/eth-rlp/README.md

 # eth-rlp

-Implementaion of Ethereum RLP encoding in Rust.
+Implementaion of Ethereum RLP encoding/decoding in Rust.

 ## Usage
 Construct an item using below enum: